Policy last updated

 Department resources

-To engage private dental services (‘mobile dental vans’), schools must have a licence agreement in place.
-The School council health services license agreement – dentist is available below.
+To engage private dental services, schools must have a licence agreement in place.
+The School council health services licence agreement – dentist is available below.

 School council health services licence agreement – dentist (staff login required)